CEL Rule Conditions

 ALTER TABLE rule_t

-ADD COLUMN condition_language VARCHAR(16) DEFAULT 'native' NOT NULL;
+ADD COLUMN condition_language VARCHAR(16) DEFAULT 'cel' NOT NULL;

 ALTER TABLE rule_t